Crazy Horses: Recording and content

 Concerning the opening part of the song, Donny said:

 Donny, the usual co-lead, had no vocal parts because his voice was changing, due to puberty.
 The record was co-produced by Alan Osmond and Michael Lloyd, who had previously been in the psychedelic rock group The West Coast Pop Art Experimental Band.

 Jay Osmond said, "'Crazy Horses' was way ahead of its time.
 It's a song about ecology and the environment: those 'crazy horses, smoking up the sky' are gas-guzzling cars, destroying the planet with their fumes.
 We shot the record sleeve in a junkyard, surrounded by big old cars."

 During some of the live performances, as Jay stepped out front to sing lead, Merrill played the drums while Alan played bass guitar.

 Censorship

 Sales of the song were prohibited in South Africa, where government censors interpreted the word 'horses' as referring to heroin.

-The song was also banned in France when authorities believed the lyric "smoking up the sky" was about drugs.
+The song was also initially banned in France when authorities believed the lyric "smoking up the sky" was about drugs.
+The censorship amused Wayne Osmond, especially in light of the band's rejection of drug and alcohol use for religious reasons.

 Appreciation

 According to Donny, Ozzy Osbourne once told him that "Crazy Horses" was "one of his favorite rock and roll songs."
+Alan considered it to be his favorite song to perform.